stream-protocol/payment-platform/README.md

 4. Expand proposal types to cover a wide range of payment and governance scenarios, enhancing the platform's functionality.

-5. Support parent and children DAOs architecture to facilitate hierarchical organization structures and collaborations.
+5. Support parent and children DAO architecture to facilitate hierarchical organization structures and collaborations.

-6. Introduce batch streams and channels deployment, streamlining the process for multiple transactions.
+6. Introduce batch streams and channel deployment, streamlining the process for multiple transactions.

 7. Implement a personal invoice system for users, enhancing transparency and ease of payment management.